kartik-v/bootstrap-fileinput/README.md

 - `main1`: the template for rendering the widget with caption.
 - `main2`: the template for rendering the widget without caption.
 - `preview`: the template for rendering the preview.
+- `icon`: the icon to render before the caption text.
 - `caption`: the template for rendering the caption.
 - `modal`: the template for rendering the modal (for text file preview zooming).
+- `progress`: the template for the progress bar when upload is in progress (for batch/mass uploads).
+The following tags will be parsed and replaced automatically:
+    - `{percent}`: will be replaced with the upload progress percentage.
+- `footer`: the template for the footer section of each file preview thumbnail.
+The following tags will be parsed and replaced automatically:
+    - `{actions}`: will be replaced with the output of the `actions` template.
+- `actions`: the template for the file action buttons to be displayed within the thumbnail `footer`.
+The following tags will be parsed and replaced automatically:
+    - `{upload}`: will be replaced with the output of the `actionUpload` template.
+    - `{delete}`: will be replaced with the output of the `actionDelete` template.
+- `actionDelete`: the template for the file delete action button within the thumbnail `footer`.
+The following tags will be parsed and replaced automatically:
+    - `{removeClass}`: the css class for the remove button.
+Will be replaced with the `removeClass` set within `fileActionSettings`.
+    - `{removeIcon}`: the icon for the remove button.
+Will be replaced with the `removeIcon` set within `fileActionSettings`.
+    - `{removeTitle}`: the title to display on hover for the remove button.
+Will be replaced with the `removeTitle` set within `fileActionSettings`.
+    - `{dataUrl}`: the URL for deleting the file thumbnail for `initialPreview` content only.
+Will be replaced with the `url` set within `initialPreviewConfig`.
+    - `{dataKey}`: the key (additional data) that will be passed to the URL above via POST to the AJAX call.
+Will be replaced with the `key` set within `initialPreviewConfig`.
+- `actionUpload`: the template for the file upload action button within the thumbnail `footer`.
+    - `{uploadClass}`: the css class for the upload button.
+Will be replaced with the `uploadClass` set within `fileActionSettings`.
+    - `{uploadIcon}`: the icon for the upload button.
+Will be replaced with the `uploadIcon` set within `fileActionSettings`.
+    - `{uploadTitle}`: the title to display on hover for the upload button.
+Will be replaced with the `uploadTitle` set within `fileActionSettings`.

 The `main1` and `main2` templates would automatically parse the following tags for replacement: